 If normal maintenance methods fail to remove the Cyclops or similar Copepods, chemical removal methods can be used.

 There are two methods I have used and can recommend based on results and safety (there may be other methods):

 - Copper; I have used Copper Safe or similar copper products with success.
 Follow treatments on the bottle or adjust copper levels to .25 ppm for 7-10 days

-- Tetra/Jungle Parasite Guard or similar products for multi cell external parasite treatments (not Ich or other single cell parasite treatments) can work as well for copepods, however these are not general the most effective choice from my experience.
+- Tetra/Jungle Parasite Guard or similar products for multi cell external parasite treatments can work as well for copepods, however these are not generally the most effective choice from my experience.